-Icon Action Description Controls the behavior of the mouse while in the Floorplanner view.
-Allows the manipulation of Placement Regions and Placement Region Constraints (see page 335).
-When the Placement Region Tool is active, the user may use the mouse to create new placement regions (see page 336), move (see page 338) or resize (see page 337) existing placement regions, and/or assign objects to placement region constraints (see page 338). ß Selection tool Controls the behavior of the mouse while in the Floorplanner view.
-The selection tool creates a selection rectangle when the left mouse button is pressed and held.
-Any objects in the selection rectangle are applied with the current selection action, as configured in the fly-out palette.

-Icon Action Description • Placement tool Controls the behavior of the mouse while in the Floorplanner view.
+Icon Action Description Placement Region tool Controls the behavior of the mouse while in the Floorplanner view.
+Allows the manipulation of Placement Region Constraints (see page 339).
+When the Placement Tool is active, the user may use the mouse to create new placement regions (see page 340), page 341) or resize (see page 341) existing placement regions, and/or assign objects to place region constraints (see page 342).
+D g Selection tool Controls the behavior of the mouse while in the Floorplanner view.
+The selection tool create rectangle when the left mouse button is pressed and held.
+Any objects in the selection rectangle applied with the current selection action, as configured in the fly-out palette. • Placement tool Controls the behavior of the mouse while in the Floorplanner view.
 The placement tool either pans the view or allows drag-and-drop placement of instances with the mouse drag when the left mouse button is pressed and held.

-Q Zoom tool Controls the behavior of the mouse while in the Floorplanner view.
-The zoom tool creates a zoom-rectangle when the left mouse button is pressed and held, then dragged to the lower-right.
-The zo tool creates a zoom-out line when the left mouse button is pressed and held, then dragged to the left. €.
-Zoom in Increases the current zoom level in the Floorplanner view by 200%.
-Q Zoom out Decreases the current zoom level in the Floorplanner view by 200%. ₽ Save Pre- placement Constraints Opens the Save Placement dialog (see page 185) allowing the user to save the current placement to a pre-placement constraints file (.pdc).
+Icon Action Description Q Zoom tool Controls the behavior of the mouse while in the Floorplanner view.
+The zoom tool creates a zoom-in rectangle when the left mouse button is pressed and held, then dragged to the lower-right.
+The zoom tool creates a zoom-out line when the left mouse button is pressed and held, then dragged to the upper-left. • Zoom in Increases the current zoom level in the Floorplanner view by 200%.
+Q Zoom out Decreases the current zoom level in the Floorplanner view by 200%. ₹.
+Save Pre- placement Constraints Opens the Save Placement dialog (see page 184) allowing the user to save the current placement to a pre-placement constraints file (.pdc).